jax-ml/jax/jax/experimental/jax2tf/examples/README.md

 You can also find usage examples in other projects:

-  * A [Vision Transformer model converted to TensorFlow](https://git.io/Jz8pj) and integrated with TensorFlow Hub.
+  * [Vision Transformer models converted to TensorFlow](https://git.io/Jz8pj) and integrated with TensorFlow Hub.

 # Generating TensorFlow SavedModel